EthanGuo666/MySudoku/README.md

 # MySudoku

-    This fast sudoku solver is a personal project for BITCS Foundmentals of Software Engineering.
+    🏆This fast sudoku solver is a personal project for BITCS Foundmentals of Software Engineering.

 #使用说明：